krayin/krayin-docs/docs/1.x/graphql-admin-api/categories.md

 ##  Get All Filterable Attributes

-You can get all the Filterable Attributes from the Bagisto store.
+You can get all the Filterable Attributes from the Krayin store.
 You can achieve this job by using the `Filterable Attributes` API call.

 - Headers